4A616D6573/4A616D6573.com/about.md

 title: About
 ---

 I'm a security analyst for a multinational IT service provider.
-This site might be used for musings on the industry and sharing my own personal education in the way of technical writes ups.
+This site is for  sharing ideas and my own personal education.

 You can find me on [Twitter](https://twitter.com/4A616D6573).